Acrolein: Niche or laboratory methods

 Acrolein may also be produced on lab scale by the action of potassium bisulfate on glycerol (glycerine).

 Reactions

 Acrolein is a relatively electrophilic compound and a reactive one, hence its high toxicity.
 It is a good Michael acceptor, hence its useful reaction with thiols.
 It forms acetals readily, a prominent one being the spirocycle derived from pentaerythritol, diallylidene pentaerythritol.
 Acrolein participates in many Diels-Alder reactions, even with itself.
-Via Diels-Alder reactions, it is a precursor to some commercial fragrances, including lyral, norbornene-2-carboxaldehyde, and myrac aldehyde.
-The monomer 3,4-epoxycyclohexylmethyl-3’,4’-epoxycyclohexane carboxylate is also produced from acrolein via the intermediacy of tetrahydrobenzaldehyde.
+Via Diels-Alder reactions, it is a precursor to some commercial fragrances, including myrac aldehyde ("lyral") and norbornene-2-carboxaldehyde.
+The monomer 3,4-epoxycyclohexylmethyl-3',4'-epoxycyclohexane carboxylate is also produced from acrolein via the intermediacy of tetrahydrobenzaldehyde.

 Uses

 Military uses

 Acrolein was used in warfare due to its irritant and blistering properties.
 The French used the chemical in their hand grenades and artillery shells during World War I under the name "Papite".

 Biocide

 Acrolein is mainly used as a contact herbicide to control submersed and floating weeds, as well as algae, in irrigation canals.
 It is used at a level of 10 ppm in irrigation and recirculating waters.
 In the oil and gas industry, it is used as a biocide in drilling waters, as well as a scavenger for hydrogen sulfide and mercaptans.